 Well-being, in its widest sense, is a key outcome of arts and cultural activity.
 Creativity, culture and the arts can help raise aspiration, confidence, a sense of community and cohesion, and individual and community well-being.
 They are a powerful force in the development of improved public health.
-Our priority during 2017/18 will be to work with Welsh Government colleagues and other stakeholders to identify appropriate points of contact around joint areas of work.
-We will do this through carefully targeted research.
+Our priority during 2018/19 will be to work with Welsh Government colleagues and other stakeholders to identify appropriate points of contact around joint areas of work.
+We will do this through carefully targeted research building on the Mapping research we undertook during 2017/18.